ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/mergetree.md

 -   `DELETE` - delete expired rows (default action);
 -   `TO DISK 'aaa'` - move part to the disk `aaa`;
--   `TO VOLUME 'bbb'` - move part to the disk `bbb`.
+-   `TO VOLUME 'bbb'` - move part to the disk `bbb`;

-With `WHERE` clause you may specify which of the expired rows to delete or move.
+-   `GROUP BY` - aggregate expired rows.

-With `GROUP BY` clause you may [aggregate](../../../sql-reference/aggregate-functions/index.md) expired rows. `GROUP BY` key expression must be a prefix of the table primary key.
+With `WHERE` clause you may specify which of the expired rows to delete or aggregate (it cannot be applied to moves).

-If a column is part of primary key, but not present in `GROUP BY` key expression, in result rows it contains aggregated value across grouped rows.
+`GROUP BY` expression must be a prefix of the table primary key.

-If a column is not present neither in primary key, nor in `SET` clause, in result row it contains any occasional value from grouped rows.
+If a column is not part of the `GROUP BY` expression and is not set explicitely in the `SET` clause, in result row it contains an occasional value from the grouped rows (as if aggregate function `any` is applied to it).

 **Examples**